agboom/sbt-steps/README.md

 ### Share steps between subprojects

-Use the `ThisBuild` scope (or use a shared setting) to share steps between subprojects.
+Like any sbt setting, use the `ThisBuild` scope (or use a shared setting) to share steps between subprojects.
 For example:

 ```sbt
 ThisBuild / ci / steps = Seq(